Yori1999/cdktf-infra-uniovi/API.md

 public deployBasicMachine(scope: Construct, id: string, props: BasicMachineComponentPropsInterface, internalMachineComponentProps: InternalMachineComponentPropsInterface): Construct
 ```

+Generates a basic AWS machine deployment.

+This method deploys a basic AWS EC2 instance with optional EBS volume for persistence.
+It sets up the necessary VPC, subnet, security group, and instance properties.

 ###### `scope`<sup>Required</sup> <a name="scope" id="cdktf-infra-uniovi.AwsDeployStrategy.deployBasicMachine.parameter.scope"></a>

 - *Type:* constructs.Construct

+The construct scope where the resources will be defined.

 ---